pbeck6/graphs-directed-undirected/README.md

     - bfs()
     - count_connected_components()
     - has_cycle()
-3. Undirected graphs are stored as a Python dictionary of lists where keys are vertex names (strings) and associated values are Python lists with names (in any order) of vertices connected to the 'key' vertex.​ ​So for the graph pictured below: self.adj_list = {'A': ['B', 'C'], 'B': ['A', 'C', 'D'], 'C': ['B', 'A'], 'D': ['B']}
+3. Undirected graphs are stored as a Python dictionary of lists where keys are vertex names (strings) and associated values are Python lists with names (in any order) of vertices connected to the 'key' vertex.
+So for the graph pictured below: self.adj_list = {'A': ['B', 'C'], 'B': ['A', 'C', 'D'], 'C': ['B', 'A'], 'D': ['B']}
-4. The number of vertices in the graph must be between 0 and 900 inclusive.
+5. The number of vertices in the graph must be between 0 and 900 inclusive.
 The number of edges must be less than 10,000.

 **add_vertex** ​(self, v: str) -> None: